renesas/ra-fsp-examples/example_projects/fpb_ra0e1/sau_i2c_master/sau_i2c_master_fpb_ra0e1_ep/sau_i2c_master_notes.md

 To build and run the SAU I2C Master example project, the following resources are needed.

 ### Hardware ###
+Supported RA boards: FPB-RA0E1.
-* 1 x Renesas FPB-RA0E1 board.
+* 1 x Renesas RA board.
 * 1 x USB type C cable for programming and debugging.
-* 1 x PmodACL™ Board(Part Number: 410-097) as a slave device.
+* 1 x PmodACL™ Board (Part Number: 410-097) as a slave device.
 * 2 x Resistor (from 1k to 4.7k ohms) used to pull up the I2C bus.
 * 1 x Breadboard.
-* 8 x Jumper cable(6 x Male-Female, 1 x Male-Male, 1 x Female-Female) used to connect the RA board to the PmodACL™ and pull up the I2C bus.
+* 8 x Jumper cables (6 x Male-Female, 1 x Male-Male, 1 x Female-Female) used to connect the RA board to the PmodACL™ and pull up the I2C bus.

 ### Hardware Connections ###
 * Connect the USB Debug port on the RA board to the host PC via a USB type C cable.